Are you thinking about going vegan? Before you do, you might want to read about the veganism pros and cons.

 Disadvantages of Being Vegan: Health

-Nutrient deficiencies.
-Certain nutrients, such as those listed below, are far more abundant in foods derived from animals so, if you are vegan, you have to be sure you are getting all the foods you need to maintain good all-round health.
+You are far more likely to have nutrient deficiencies if you are vegan.
+Certain nutrients, such as those listed below, are far more abundant in foods derived from animals.
+So, if you are vegan, you have to be sure you are getting all the foods you need to maintain good all-round health.
 Here are the potential deficiencies and the antidotes for a vegan diet:

 - Calcium: Leafy greens, soy beans, tofu, nuts.